Kôzô Nakamura

 Kôzô Nakamura (中村 康三, Nakamura Kōzō) is a video game composer who worked for Konami.
-During the late 1980's to the early 1990's he was a member of the Konami Kukeiha Club, and worked as composer and sound designer on various arcade and console games.
-He was later transfered to Konami's Bemani division where he contributed several tracks that have been featured in the GuitarFreaks series of video games as well as Dance Dance Revolution Supernova.
+During the late 1980s to the early 1990s, he was a member of the Konami Kukeiha Club and worked as composer and sound designer on various arcade and console games.
+He was later transferred to Konami's Bemani division where he contributed several tracks that have been featured in the GuitarFreaks series of video games as well as Dance Dance Revolution Supernova.
 He left the company in 2013 to form his own music brand called Elephant15+.